wesclusa1980/DRGZ/README.md

 When people transact, they want to be confident that once their transactions go through, that the transactions cannot be altered or reversed.

+Hedera enables the transactions on our DRGZ marketplace to reach finality in 3 to 5 seconds!

 ## System Overview

 ## Key focus for UX